dandrea1/EN.685.648.81.FA23/Grading README.txt

 7. ctrl + d to exit postgres
---------------If airflow is installed--------------- Run the following commands:
+--------------If airflow is installed--------------- Move the file DAG.py inside the "EN.685.648.81.FA23-main/airflow_scripts" to the "~/airflow/dags" folder

+Run the following commands:
 1. conda activate airflow_envconda a
 2. pip install pandas